bedwards/conjunction/README.md

 An educational web game that teaches kids (ages 7-10) proper conjunction usage through interactive sentence completion with **real-time LLM feedback**.

-## Current Status: 🚧 In Development

-This is a **partially implemented** project.
-The architecture is solid, but several key components need implementation to make it fully functional.

-## What Works Right Now

 ```bash
 ./setup.sh
 docker-compose up -d